 Borderlands 3 is, for the most part, just another Borderlands game.
-Although that’s a selling point in its own right, the third entry in Gearbox’s humorous FPS-RPG seems like more of the same.
-Thankfully, Borderlands 3 improves upon the previous entries in the series in almost every way.
-With the addition of climbing ledges you’re close to and a slide, the game feels more fast-paced than ever.
+Although that’s a selling point in its own right, the third entry in Gearbox’s humorous FPS-RPG feels like more of the same.
+Still, there are some small improvements that bring Borderlands into a modern light.
+With the addition of climbing ledges you’re close to and a sliding mechanic similar to Apex Legends, the game feels more fast-paced than ever.

 In previous games, the best approach was usually to stay far back and pick off a few key enemies before jumping into the battle.
 Borderlands 3, however, takes a lot of notes from the 2016 reboot of Doom.
 Combat happens in open arenas, with you in the center.
 With your new move set in tow, you’re easily able to jump and dash your way around enemies, leading to much more visceral combat.

 Gylt is the first and only Google Stadia exclusive on our list.
 It’s a puzzle game developed by the small Spanish studio Tequila Works, who also created Deadlight and Rime.
 Like previous Tequila games, Gylt is a story-driven game with puzzle elements, though it dives deeper into the horror aspect of the studio’s previous titles.